ShakedLub/FreeViewing/README.md

 A. Run_CreateHighLevelMaps.m - creates high level maps that define the semantically salient regions
                                (high level regions) in the region analysis.
+			       This code has two conditions: condition = 1 creates high level maps for the main analysis with the combined objects database. condition = 2 creates high level maps for the preregistration control with OSIE objects only, and non Mondrian fixation maps 			       without blinks.

 C. Run_CreateLowLevelMaps2.m - creates low level maps type 2 that define the visually salient regions
                                (low level regions) in the region analysis.
 The maps are created based on